-Indexers may find that concepts discussed in articles are not adequately covered by an existing Emtree term.
-In such cases a candidate term may be indexed, together with a broader Emtree term covering the new concept at a higher level (an "umbrella" term).
+Indexers may find that terms discussed in articles are valuable additions for enrichment of Emtree.
+In such cases a candidate term may be indexed, together with a broader Emtree term covering the new term at a higher level (an "umbrella" term).
 For example, when a new antivirus agent is designated as a candidate term, indexers also assign the broader term antivirus agent.
 For candidate drug terms, the term unclassified drug is also indexed.